peter0083/database_learning/SQL.md

 - given a set S = {S1, S2, ... , Sm}
 1. no two distinct tuplescan have the same values in all the key fields AND
 2. no subset of S is itself a key (according to 1)

+Super key
+- super keys are additional attributes are NOT really needed to serve the role of a key

+Candidate key
+- a candidate to be a primary key